rmccoy7541/neand_sQTL/log.md

 Conditional pass done.
 Finally, the results for this project have been generated.
 Time for the analysis.

+#### Thu 14 Feb 2019 01:58:55 PM EST
+I want to experiment with keeping all of the scripts I use in the pipeline just floating around the `/src` directory and see if that makes writing the pipeline any easier.

 ### 02/13/2019
 #### Wed 13 Feb 2019 09:36:34 AM EST
 Produced a permutation pass.
 Doing FDR correction: